bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-11-02-newsletter.md

     payments][topic spontaneous payments] where each routing node is paid one sat even if the ultimate payment fails.
-The spender could then identify which hop the payment failed at by comparing how many satoshis it sent to how many satoshis it received back.
+The spender could then identify which hop the payment failed at by comparing how many satoshis it sent to how many satoshis it received back. {% assign timestamp="21:24" %}

 - **Anchor outputs workaround:** Bastien Teinturier [posted][teinturier fees] to the Lightning-Dev mailing list a [proposal][bolts #1036] for using